mkatich/simple-theme-image-rotator/README.md

 # simple-theme-image-rotator
 Rotate the banner image of your Wordpress site to show a different one each day, week, hour, etc., or even random on each page load.
 There are plenty of options for rotation period.
-Put your images in wp-content/stir-user-images/ directory and this plugin will recognize them, and load the current one depending on what day/time it is.
+Put your images in your /wp-content/stir-user-images/ directory and this plugin will recognize them, and load the current one depending on what day/time it is.

 Installation:
 1. Unzip into /wp-content/plugins/ folder.